kashmir96/osoappliance/content/directory/appliance-repair-technicians/maxey-plumbing.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation/maxey-plumbing.webp
+ image: /img/laundryappliance/258.webp
- alt: 'Logo for Maxey Plumbing the New Zealand from Wellington'
+ alt: 'NewZealand from maxeyplumbing'
 ---

 # Maxey Plumbing is an Appliance Repair Technician, Installation Company operating in Wellington, New Zealand.